 However, Vitamin C is a great antioxidant and it helps increase skin collagen and prevent aging.
 We like to use Vitamin C during a tyrosinase inhibitor holiday in the maintenance skincare routine to treat hyperpigmentation.

 How Fast Do Tyrosinase Inhibitors Work To Lighten Skin?

 Tyrosinase inhibitors begin blocking skin pigment production right away but it takes months to see results.
 This is because the skin pigment is in the cells of the epidermis called keratinocytes.
-It takes around 30-50 days for the epidermis to completely replace all of the skin cells and repopulate the epidermis with cells without melanin.1
+It takes around 30-50 days for the epidermis to complete the desquamation process and replace all of the skin cells and repopulate the epidermis with cells without melanin.1

-This is why you must use tyrosinase inhibitor skincare products for at least 6 weeks to see a difference.
+This is why you must use a skin lightening routine with tyrosinase inhibitor skincare products for at least 6 weeks to see a difference in skin color.
 In many cases, melanin pigment is also in the dermis which takes even longer to clear.
 This is why you should plan to use your tyrosinase inhibitor products for 8 weeks before you begin to tell a difference.
 Most people require 16 weeks of a tyrosinase inhibitor treatment before they can see results.

 How To Lighten Skin Fast?